MarkEWaite/jenkins-bugs/README.md

 (the local branch and the remote branch).
 It seems to choose one of them, and often seems to choose exactly the wrong one.

-It appears that the first clone into a repository gets the correct SHA1.
+The first clone into a repository has the correct SHA1.
 If that is the case, then "Wipe workspace" provides a work around, since it will completely recreate the workspace for each job.
 That is not an attractive work-around, but it may be enough for short term use.